peteroupc/classic-wallpaper/uielements.md

 ## Worthy mentions

 - The `QLCDNumber` interface element, from the Qt framework, displays a number in a form resembling seven-segment displays.
 The number's digits are vector graphics, not pixel images, and `QLCDNumber` supports a drawing mode where the upper and left-hand outlines are drawn in a lighter color than the lower and right-hand outlines.
-- The [Motif interface toolkit](https://github.com/fjardon/motif) generates four kinds of system colors from a background color: a selection color, a foreground (text) color (which is either black or white), an upper shadow color, and a lower shadow color (generally darker than the upper shadow color), using an algorithm like the following that depends on the background color's calculated "brightness". [^13]  The [pseudocode conventions](https://peteroupc.github.io/pseudocode.html) apply to the pseudocode below.
+- The [Motif interface toolkit](https://github.com/fjardon/motif) generates four kinds of system colors from a background color: a selection color, a foreground (text) color (which is either black or white), an upper shadow color, and a lower shadow color (generally darker than the upper shadow color), using an algorithm like the following that depends on the background color's calculated "brightness". [^13]  The [pseudocode conventions](https://peteroupc.github.io/pseudocode.html) apply to the following pseudocode.

 ```
 // First calculate the background color's "brightness",